 We also recognise that diagnosis, or solutions are not always straightforward.
 Even if no compression is visible, you could still have TN, treatment that works well in one case may not do so in another.

-In depth analysis of your condition will help the specialist supporting you and bring informed decisions on treatment.
-There is normally no need to harried by a life of facial pain, when good care is available.
+Analysis of your condition will help the specialist supporting you and bring informed decisions on treatment.
+There is often no need to be harried by a life of facial pain, when good care is available.